-Although there is some debate as to the best time to have a tummy tuck, the basic answer to the question is “yes”–abdominoplasty will not present a problem for future pregnancies.
+Although there is some debate as to one of the best time to have a tummy tuck, the basic answer to the question is “yes”–abdominoplasty will not present a problem for future pregnancies.
 Most plastic surgeons, however, do recommend waiting to have tummy tuck surgery until you’re done having children.
 This is because a post-abdominoplasty pregnancy can affect long-term results and satisfaction with the original work done.
 For instance, while damaged abdominal muscles are repaired by your surgeon during tummy tuck surgery, they can easily separate again with another pregnancy.

 Every patient is different, and the decision as to when to have body contouring surgery depends on your unique lifestyle, health history and expectations.
 During your one-on-one consultation with leading New York City plastic surgeon Dr. Preminger, she will discuss various options for looking your best at any point during your childbearing years.

 When people think of a tummy tuck, they typically imagine the traditional or “full” abdominoplasty, which is sometimes also called a “wedge excision.”
 There are different techniques a surgeon may choose, but basically, the primary incision will run from one hip bone to the other, just below the bikini line, and a secondary incision is made around the navel.
 Skin is loosened from the abdominal wall and pulled tauter, damaged muscles are surgically sutured, and excess fat is removed by liposuction or another method.

 Mini Tummy Tuck – Similar to the traditional tummy tuck, a “mini” uses a shorter pubic line incision and no belly button incision.
 The ideal candidate is someone with laxity and protrusion below the navel – someone who has always been in fairly good shape, but cannot achieve the desired look through diet and exercise.